dagnall53/NMEADisplay/README.md

 Whilst the main way to send instrument data to the Display is via NMEA over UDP, the project also accepts NMEA data over 'ESP-NOW' from suitable multiplexers such as VELA-Naviga types: https://www.vela-navega.com/index.php/multiplexers

+### DIRECT NMEA2000 data input
+30/08/25 Following Duncan's comments I have incorporated (Version 4.40 )the ability to add an external CAN transceiver and receive NMEA2000 directly.
+I will add more notes later.

 ## MODULE Hardware Requirements

 The code is based on the GUITRON 4.0 Inch ESP32-S3 Development Board Smart Display Capacitive Touch Screen LCD.